-The timer turns the system on two to three times a day (depending on the the month and heat) for 5-10 minutes each time to make sure the plants are happy and not H2O stressed.
+The timer turns the system on twice a day for 5-10 minutes at 6 a.m. and 4 p.m. to make sure the plants are happy and not H2O stressed.
 The pressure regulator keeps the water pressure from your garden hose at the very low rate required by drip systems.
 If you really want to get sophisticated, you can install an additional water valve in your lawn irrigation system to feed the drip system without using a standard garden hose connection.

 As the system has evolved throughout two houses and many years, I’ve let my imagination run wild.
 “What if all the plants in and around our house could get regular watering like the herbs?”
 You guessed it !- Now we have an “expanded” drip system that feeds water to over sixty plants, shrubs and flowers, including the knockout roses and topiaries in the front of the house!
 Chris has learned to expect little drippers to appear almost anywhere around our property.

 First – Check the drippers periodically to make sure they’re not clogged – If you see a stressed plant, that’s a give-away.